Rockcliffe railway station: History

 The station had a stationmaster's house, with combined ticket office and a waiting room.
 The line is still double track here.

 The site today

-Trains pass at speed on the electrified West Coast Main Line.
-The station platforms have been demolished, the pedestrian overbridge has been removed, however the stationmaster's house remains as a private dwelling.
+Trains pass through the site at speed on the electrified West Coast Main Line.
+The station platforms have been demolished and the pedestrian overbridge has been removed; however, the stationmaster's house remains as a private dwelling.